samccann/ansible-navigator/docs/index.md

 # Ansible Navigator Documentation

-`ansible-navigator` is a command based tool for creating, reviewing, and troubleshooting Ansible content, including inventories, playbooks, and collections.
+`ansible-navigator` is a command-based tool for creating, reviewing, and troubleshooting Ansible content, including inventories, playbooks, and collections.

 ```{include} ../README.md
 :start-after: (DO-NOT-REMOVE-docs-intro-START)